bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_define_property_object_not_extensible.md

-TypeError: can’t define property “x”: “obj” is not extensible
+TypeError: can’t define property "x”: "obj” is not extensible
 =============================================================

-The JavaScript exception “can’t define property”x“:”obj" is not extensible" occurs when [`Object.preventExtensions()`](../global_objects/object/preventextensions) marked an object as no longer extensible, so that it will never have properties beyond the ones it had at the time it was marked as non-extensible.
+The JavaScript exception "can’t define property”x":”obj" is not extensible" occurs when [`Object.preventExtensions()`](../global_objects/object/preventextensions) marked an object as no longer extensible, so that it will never have properties beyond the ones it had at the time it was marked as non-extensible.

 Message
 -------